-- Existing areas of bare ground should remain undisturbed; - Bare or sparsely covered areas of grassland should be left to recolonise naturally; - Colonising scrub and coarse grasses should be removed on an annual basis to maintain the area as open habitat; - Invasive, non-native species (Cotoneaster sp) should be removed by hand annually and resulting bare patches should be left to recolonise naturally (best practice methodology will be followed when removing plants; shrubs will be carefully removed from the ground by hand, taking care to remove any loose berries which may be shed during removal, cut down/chipped/burned on site and where necessary disposed of to landfill to prevent the risk of spread) also see associated CEMP and Habitat Management Plan; and - Litter, debris and other extraneous material in general should be removed.
+- Existing areas of bare ground should remain undisturbed were practicable.
+In the instance where it is unavoidably disturbed, the area in question should be levelled and prepared prior to being seeded with a seed mix that has been collected from the site and surrounding areas; - Bare or sparsely covered areas of grassland should be left to recolonise naturally; - Colonising scrub and coarse grasses should be removed on an annual basis to maintain the area as open habitat; - Invasive, non-native species (Cotoneaster sp) should be removed by hand annually and resulting bare patches should be left to recolonise naturally (best practice methodology will be followed when removing plants; shrubs will be carefully removed from the ground by hand, taking care to remove any loose berries which may be shed during removal, cut down/chipped/burned on site and where necessary disposed of to landfill to prevent the risk of spread) also see associated CEMP and Habitat Management Plan; and

-3.4 Existing Areas of Bramble (see Area 3 on Landscape Layout M2685.04E)
+- Litter, debris and other extraneous material in general should be removed. - 3.5 Existing Areas of Bramble (see Area 5 on Landscape Layout M2685.04S)